 Beyond documenting the types of service activities in which they have participated, candidates for tenure and/or promotion are expected to document the impact of their service on their own development as a faculty member, the institution, the profession, and the community.
-If institutional, professional, or community service is being presented as a significant factor for promotion, the case should be clearly articulated and documented by the candidate and his or her school.
-Service activity that is not related to the faculty member's role and responsibilities within the college and university is not relevant to the tenure and promotion process.
+Given the scope and purpose of the SSJ, service activity related to the promotion of knowledge, social justice or quality of life within the community and professional fields within SSJ, as well as service activity related to the faculty member's role and responsibilities within the college and university, is relevant to the tenure and promotion process.
+Given the applied nature of the professional field is expected.
+The candidate must clearly articulate and document the impact and relevance of such service activities.